United States Embassy DHS/USCIS Avenida Reforma 7-01 Zona 10 01010 Ciudad de Guatemala

 If you feel you were mistreated by a U.S. immigration employee, or wish to make a complaint of misconduct by a U.S. immigration employee, you may write to the District Director, or write directly to the:

-Immigration forms are available under the Forms section of the USCIS website which can be found to your right under Related Links.
+Immigration forms are available under the Forms section of the USCIS website.

 The U.S. Citizenship and Immigration Services is not processing I-800A petitions because the Department of State is unable to verify, as required by Section 301(a) of the Intercountry Adoption Act (IAA), that the requirements of the Hague Adoption Convention have been met in cases from Guatemala.

-Information on intercountry adoptions and procedures may be found at the Department of State website and in the Adoption section on the USCIS website which can be found to your right under Related Links.
+Information on intercountry adoptions and procedures may be found at the Department of State website and in the Adoption section on the USCIS website.

 For specific information regarding international adoptions in Guatemala, please visit the Guatemala section of the Department of State's website.

 The Guatemala City Field Office does not issue or extend Re-Entry Permits.
-Instructions on how to obtain or replace a Re-entry Permit may be found on Form I-131 and in the How Do I Get A Travel Document section of the USCIS website which can be found to your right under Related Links.
+Instructions on how to obtain or replace a re-entry permit are located in How Do I Get A Reentry Permit.

 The Guatemala City Field Office does not directly accept refugee resettlement applications.
-The applications should be filed with the State Department's local designated voluntary agencies in Guatemala.
+The applications should be filed with the State Department's designated voluntary agencies.
 We are also unable to check the status of any pending refugee resettlement application.
 Please contact the voluntary agency to which the application was submitted.
 Inquiries on previously rejected refugee applications should also be addressed to the voluntary agency with which the application was submitted.

-For general information and processing criteria, please see the Department of State website and the Refugee section of the USCIS website which can be found to your right under Related Links.
+For general information and processing criteria, please see the Department of State website and the Refugees section on the USCIS website.

 Filing Form I-601 and I-212 from Abroad